Showing posts with label partial shade hikes. Show all posts

 Brown's Creek Snapshot

 If you’re looking for a beautiful outdoor escape near Reno, Brown's Creek Trail is the place to be.
-This scenic hike features stunning views, vibrant wildflowers, and the soothing sounds of the creek.
+This scenic hike features stunning views, vibrant wildflowers, diverse terrain, and the soothing sounds of the creek.
 It’s perfect for families and anyone who loves nature.
-With its diverse terrain and breathtaking surroundings, it’s a rewarding adventure that showcases the beauty of our area and creates unforgettable memories in the great outdoors.
+A rewarding adventure that showcases the beauty of our area.

-The first part of the trail, before you reach the loop, weaves through the woods with a gentle uphill slope (over about a mile).
-You’ll hit the first fork, which is definitely worth a stop—the Vista (just a couple of minutes away).
-Here, you’ll find a bench, breathtaking views, and an educational sign about a former family attraction called Sundown Town.
-The second fork marks the beginning of the loop (not far from the Vista).
-If you take the left side, you’ll tackle the steeper part of the loop; opt for the right if you want a bit more of a challenge.
+The first part of the trail, before reaching the start of the loop, weaves through the woods with a gentle uphill slope over about a mile.
+The first fork features a beautiful vista worth checking out on a little detour.
+Here, just a couple of minutes from the main trail, you’ll find a bench, breathtaking views, and an educational sign about Sundown Town, a short lived Old West themed family attraction that once stood nearby.
+The second fork marks the beginning of the loop, not far from the Vista.
+Take the left side if you want the easier route, as you’ll descend the steeper section rather than climb it.

-There are three small bridges that cross the creek.
-We took a break at the first bridge so the kids could dip their toes in and have some fun.
-It was so nice, with plenty of trees providing shade.
-After crossing the second bridge, you’ll arrive at the third fork.
-We took a wrong turn at this fork, heading straight into the “National Forest” (the loop sign was a bit farther up and faced the wrong way) and ended up hiking an extra 1.5 miles.
-Once we realized we were off track, we retraced our steps and found the sign.
-Instead of going straight, make sure to head upward and to the right to stay on course.
+Along the trail you'll come across three small bridges that cross the creek.
+We took a break at the first bridge so the kids could dip their toes in the water and have some fun.
+It was a nice stop to for cooling down with plenty of shade provided by nearby trees.
+After crossing the second bridge, you'll find the third fork.
+We took a wrong turn at this fork, heading straight into the “National Forest” (the loop sign was a bit farther up and faced the wrong way) resulting in an extra 1.5 miles tagged onto our original route.
+We retraced our steps back to the sign, and, instead of going straight, made sure to head upward and to the right to get back on course.
 After the third fork, we crossed the final bridge and made our way back to the parking lot.

-In total, we covered about 8.5 miles, and it was such an empowering and rewarding journey.
-My family and I met plenty of friendly dogs, admired stunning wildflowers, and encountered many kind people along the way.
+In total, we covered about 8.5 miles.
+It was such an empowering and rewarding journey.
+My family and I met plenty of friendly dogs, admired stunning wildflowers, encountered many kind people along the way, and leveled up our hiking game a bit.
+The best part was being able to experience this adventure & complete wilderness without having to leave the city.

 Notes